 Watkins Glen, NY 14891

-The story of Reisinger’s Apple Country began in the early 1990’s.
+The story of Reisinger’s Apple Country (now Apples and Moore) began in the early 1990’s.
 The idea was to grow enough fruit each year to pay the taxes on our property.
 At the time they had 70 acres of open fields, so they planted one acre of apples to start.
 One thing led to another and they ended up with 10,000 plus trees in the ground and a full time venture.
 In the beginning, Karen worked full time as a personnel manager with an architectural firm in Ithaca and Rick managed Cornell’s research orchards in Ithaca.
 They made the last trip over the hills to those “day” jobs in 2004.
 Meantime, expansion at the farm has meant a full time commitment for the entire Reisinger family (Rick, Karen kids and grandkids).